2nd Feb 2020

 To join a new class, enrol through the Class Search page by clicking on the Enrol button, or contact the tutor directly by email or phone.
 If you book online you may assume your enrolment is accepted unless the tutor advises otherwise.

-If you are currently enrolled in a Term 3 class which you wish to continue attending in Term 4, you can use the Member Dashboard to re-enrol.
+If you are currently enrolled in a Term 4 class that you wish to continue attending in Term 1, you can use the Member Dashboard to re-enrol.

 NBN INFORMATION SESSION SLIDES